 Be honest: Did you wake up this morning tired, dragging yourself to the office tired - and secretly waiting for the weekend?
 Perhaps you are one of those people who cannot sleep properly because of the fear of job stress.

 Some people even do this themselves voluntarily.
 Various German scientists have reported that they slept only four hours a night or only two hours a week and kept themselves awake with tricks such as cold water or a wooden block on their legs to do their workload.

 Sleep like Marissa Mayer?

-Former Yahoo boss Marissa Mayer and former Google employee, now co-founder of KI's Lumi Labs, is told she only needs four hours of sleep per night.
-But if she sleeps less, it will be quite critical one of her former colleagues is quoted:
+Ex-Yahoo boss Marissa Mayer and ex-Google employee, now co-founder of AI company Lumi Labs, say that she only needs four hours of sleep a night.
+But when she sleeps less, it becomes very critical, as she is quoted by one of her former colleagues:

-"I met her at dinner in New York; she was literally falling asleep in her soup.
-She said, 'Normally, I can not get by on 4 hours of sleep a night, and I thought I could get by on 3.
-But I can not. "
+“I met her once at dinner in New York; she was literally falling asleep in her soup.
+She said, 'Normally, I can get by on 4 hours of sleep a night, and I thought I could get by on 3.
+But I can't. ”

 Permanently little sleep in the self-test

-Some time ago I was in Western Canada for two weeks.
-That means 8 hours time shift in Alberta or 9 hours in British Columbia.
-For me the first time that I was exposed to such a long period of such a time lag.
+And can that work in the long run?
+Can you do more if you sleep less?
+An involuntary self-experiment thanks to jet lag.
+Some time ago I was in western Canada for two weeks.
+That means 8 hours of time difference in Alberta and 9 hours in British Columbia.
+It was the first time for me that I had been exposed to such a huge time difference for so long.